THE RESULTS ARE IN:

 If you’re wondering where you went, or if you can ever find yourself again…

-…You are in the perfect place to explore what’s really important to you, and what you truly want for your future.
+…You are in the perfect place to explore what’s really important to you, and what you want in your future.
 This is a safe space for you.

-Pour yourself a cup of coffee, get cozy in your favorite chair, and get ready to reclaim your feminine power so you can step into your most beautiful and fulfilling life.
+Pour yourself a cup of tea, get cozy in your favorite chair, and get ready to reclaim your feminine power so you can step into your most beautiful and fulfilling life.

 Because, Girl, you’ve been through Something.